PaulinaStypinska/talks-and-lectures-app/README.md

 And open your browser at localhost:8080.
 Test data should be displayed.

-# A few words on the setup, ie a process breakdown
+# A few words on the setup, ie a my application organisation structure

 #### Database